 This will apply a cube to the mesh as if it is was reflecting it (hence called "environment map").

 Environment Alpha Map (CubeMapAlpha)

-Suffix: "env alpha".
+Size: 100% - 50% Channels: Alpha Type: 2D File format: tga, single channel (greyscale).
+Suffix: "env_alpha".
 Determines how much of each pixel on mesh should reflect.
 White=max reflection, Black = no reflection.

 Height map